-The governing body is the organising National Federation.
-It drafts, in consultation with the sponsors, the Specific Competition Regulations and conditions which are to be approved by the FIVB.
+The governing body is an organiser recognized by the FIVB.
+It drafts, in consultation with the commercial and media partners, the Competition Regulations and conditions which are to be approved by the FIVB.
 The conditions include specifications regarding prize money, title sponsor and commercialization.

-The FIVB is the patron and allows the use of its name and logo in exchange for a fixed fee to be determined in accordance with the following principles:
+The FIVB is the patron and it or its owned companies allow the use of its name and logo in exchange for a fixed fee established by the FIVB or its owned companies.